11 January 2022

 There is no distinction between domestic and foreign arbitral awards.
 However, there is a distinction between a New York Convention award and a non-New York Convention award.

-The person against whom the arbitral award (both New York Convention and non-New York Convention awards) may challenge enforcement on certain grounds under section 83 of the Arbitration Act.
+The person against whom the arbitral award (both New York Convention and non-New York Convention awards) was given may challenge enforcement on certain grounds under Section 83 of the Arbitration Act.
 However, given that the burden on the defendant is to show otherwise, the starting point under the Arbitration Act (especially with regard to New York Convention awards) is that enforcement of arbitral awards is mandatory unless otherwise shown.

 Proposals for Dispute Resolution Reform

-Various amendments to the CPR are under consideration following the establishment of a Rules Review Committee in 2019.
+Various amendments to the EC CPR are under consideration following the establishment of a Rules Review Committee in 2019.
 Amendments under consideration include whether to remove the requirement for permission to serve a claim out of the jurisdiction.